One of the most frequent things I get asked is this:

 This is why Swords & Stationery exists.
 We complement existing educational and enrichment services out there, rather than being a direct competitor.
-The programme was designed for young people with specific learning difficulties, as well as an audience where traditional methods of teaching don’t work as effectively.
-Many of our students have benefited greatly from it.
+Our programme was designed for young people with dyslexia, with whom traditional methods of teaching don’t work as well.

 Keen to find out more about our services?
 Drop us a message.
 Consultation is free!

-Follow Swords & Stationery, the world’s first game-based specialist tutoring programme, on Facebook, Twitter and Instagram for the latest tips and discussions on games and learning.
+Follow Swords & Stationery, the world’s first game-based specialist tutoring programme, on Facebook and Instagram for the latest tips and discussions on games and learning.

-Wheelhouse Workshop: A group in Seattle that uses games as therapy.
+Game to Grow: Formerly known as Wheelhouse Workshop, Game to Grow is an organisation in Seattle that uses games as therapy.
 They were one of the original inspirations for the S&S approach.